 The science goals and associated measurement requirements for OST are being established by a community-based Science and Technology Definition Team (STDT).
 The STDT is supported by a NASA Center Study Office based at NASA's Goddard Space Flight Center, with partners at several other NASA Centers and industry teams.
 The Origins Space Telescope study team is developing a scientifically compelling, executable mission concept for presentation to the Decadal Survey in 2019.

-OST will have a large presence at the Winter AAS meeting in Seattle, WA.
+OST had a large presence at the Winter AAS meeting in Seattle, WA.
 See the full list of talks and posters on our News page.
+We will link in all the presentations soon.
+We also produced a new Origins brochure for the meeting, filled with everything you need to know about our current concept.

 The 9th meeting of the STDT took place on Oct 23, 24, 2018 at the Center for Astrophysics, Harvard University